The professional conduct framework for AI in legal practice

 Legal professional privilege and lawyer-client confidentiality are among the most stringent confidentiality obligations in any professional context.
 They apply regardless of what tool is used to perform legal work.
 A lawyer who dictates a confidential memo and hands the tape to an untrusted third party has breached confidentiality.
 A lawyer who inputs a confidential client matter into a commercial AI tool with inadequate data protection arrangements has done the equivalent.

 The practical standard: before inputting any client information into an AI tool, a lawyer must be satisfied that: the AI provider will not use the input data for training or other purposes, the data will be held securely, the data processing terms satisfy applicable privacy law, and the use is consistent with any client confidentiality agreement or retainer.
-For most commercial consumer AI tools — including the standard tiers of ChatGPT, Claude, and Gemini — these standards are not met without specific configuration and enterprise agreements.
+Consumer tiers of general-purpose assistants differ from one another and their terms change: some now require an explicit opt-in before conversations are used for model improvement, others use them by default, so the position for any given product has to be checked against that provider's current published terms rather than assumed from its category.
+What does not vary is that consumer tiers are not sold with the contractual data-protection commitments a law firm needs, and a privacy toggle is not a substitute for one.
 Law firms using AI for client work must obtain enterprise agreements with explicit data protection terms, not rely on consumer products.

 Accuracy and verification: the hallucination liability